33 Classic Movies That Are Truly Timeless

 Memorable quote: “Frankly, my dear, I don’t give a damn.”

-Gone with the Wind, as a classic book and movie, is problematic in its themes (namely that it’s on the wrong side of history ahead of and during the Civil War), but cinematically speaking, it is a feast for the eyes.
-Scarlett O’Hara and Rhett Butler are two of literature and film’s most iconic characters, and the costuming and massive film sets take us back to a place and time we typically only read about in history books.
-O’Hara is the spoiled daughter of a wealthy plantation owner who is accustomed to getting what she wants.
-Butler is a roguish businessman who meets his match in O’Hara.
-Their romance seems destined in some ways and impossible in others, which makes their story line all the more intriguing.
+No question, the Civil War-set Gone with the Wind is thematically problematic in its depiction of race and culture in the 1800s.
+But cinematically speaking, its costumes and massive film sets take us back to a place and time we typically only read about in history books.
+Scarlett O’Hara (Vivien Leigh) is the spoiled daughter of a wealthy plantation owner accustomed to getting what she wants.
+She meets her match in rakish businessman Rhett Butler (Clark Gable).
+Their romance seems destined in some ways and impossible in others, which makes their storyline ever so intriguing.
+Based on Margaret Mitchell’s 1936 epic novel, of course.

 Cool Hand Luke